Self-perceived health statistics

 Statistics on self-perceived health are supplemented by information concerning bodily pain.

-More than two out of three people in the EU-28 perceived their health as very good or good in 2018
+More than two out of three people in the EU perceived their health as very good or good in 2019

 Self-perceived gender health gap: men tended to rate their health better than women

-By this measure, the largest gender health gaps (more than 9 percentage points - pp) were recorded in Romania (10.1 pp), Portugal (9.7 pp) and Latvia (9.0 pp).
-Across the EU-28 as a whole, the gender health gap was slightly more than 5 pp, as 71.1 % of men rated their health as very good or good compared with 65.9 % of women.
+By this measure, the largest gender health gaps (more than 9 percentage points - pp) were recorded in Portugal (10.1 pp), Latvia (9.8 pp), Lithuania (9.4 pp) and Romania (9.1 pp).
+Across the EU as a whole, the gender health gap was almost 5 pp, as 71.1 % of men rated their health as very good or good compared with 66.3 % of women.

-Conversely, when focusing on the population that rated their health as bad or very bad, the shares for women were generally higher than those for men, with Ireland the only EU Member State that was an exception (a difference of 0.7 pp in 2017).
-In the EU-28 as a whole, 9.5 % of women and 7.5 % of men regarded their health as bad or very bad in 2018.
+Conversely, when focusing on the population that rated their health as bad or very bad, the shares for women were generally higher than those for men.
+In the EU as a whole, 9.4 % of women and 7.6 % of men regarded their health as bad or very bad in 2019.

 Negative perception of health increased with age, as does the gender health gap